By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 Your next step is Pathway 1.
 Call your Part D plan today and ask if Zepbound is on the formulary for the OSA indication.
 If yes, have your doctor submit a prior authorization.
 If no, request a formulary exception.
 This coverage is available right now.

-Pathway 2 — Starting July 1
+Pathway 2 — Open Now

 If You Want Zepbound for Weight Loss and Meet Bridge Criteria